ymkim-ssplab/ymkim-ssplab.github.io/_pages/about.md

   <li>
      <span class="news-badge">NEW</span>
     <span class="news-date">June.
 2026.</span>
     Aug.
 2026.
-Featured in a KBS News 9 report on heatwave shelters and vulnerable populations.
-[Watch the report](/media/)
+Featured in a KBS News 9 report on heatwave shelters and vulnerable populations [Watch the report](/media/)
   </li>

   <li>